matt-attack/pubsub/README.md

 As a bonus, this architecture can come in handy for debugging and visualization as it enables outside access to data flowing through your system.

+## Why not just use ROS?

+If you are in it for the ecosystem, definitely use ROS!

+If you just want something small with the same functionality as ROS and easily works on most platforms, this could be a good option!

 ## Features

 * Multicast or broadcast Publisher/Subscriber discovery